silverAndroid/drivetest-ca-availabilities/README.md

-  --email <email>                  Email to log in with --licenseNumber <licenseNumber>  License number to log in with --licenseExpiry <licenseExpiry>  License expiry date expressed in "YYYY/MM/DD" to log in with -h, --help                       display help for command
+  --email <email>                  Email to log in with --licenseNumber <licenseNumber>  License number to log in with --licenseExpiry <licenseExpiry>  License expiry date expressed in "YYYY/MM/DD" to log in with --chromiumPath <chromiumPath>    Path to Chromium-based browser executable.
+If option not used, Chromium will be downloaded to this folder.
+  -h, --help                       display help for command
 ```